Capture the formative

 Facts meet emotions

-The recording of abstracts, characteristics and facts forms the core of a strategically relevant content.
+The recording of facts, characteristics, or values forms the core of a strategically relevant content.
 This can be the development story of a company, a product, or a person as well as of anticipated future situations, which is particularly important in change management processes.
 This provides orientation and identification.
 Even with the personal presentation of an individual, an independent story sticks much better than the listing of important life stages.

 Stories consist of facts and generate feelings.
 They respond to both hemispheres of the brain; therefore, they are much catchier and stay better remembered.
 What is supposed to have a lot to do with the structure of the human brain.
 With the prefrontal cortex and the limbic system more specifically - details, however, are known to the neuroscientists!